 Yes, depending on if Super Bowl betting sites in your region offer odds on the Gatorade shower.

 Over the past 20 years, orange has been the most popular color of the Gatorade shower, being used five times.
-Blue was used in 2021 for Super Bowl 55.

 Orange is the most popular color of Gatorade shower at the Super Bowl, being used five times since 2000.

-Bettors can generally bet on orange, blue, clear, yellow and purple colors of Gatorade.
+Bettors can generally bet on orange, blue, clear, yellow, and purple colors of Gatorade.